-In modern times it has kept hold of this prestige through its easy going adaptive attitude to low light and humidity levels, all the while being effective at cleaning the air and making it on to NASA's list of 50 Indoor plants that clean the air.
+In modern times it has kept hold of this prestige through its easy going adaptive attitude to low light and humidity levels, all the while being effective at improving air quality and making it on to NASA's list of 50 Indoor plants that clean the air.
 This is an equally great plant to start with for the beginner or the seasoned houseplant collector.

-Whilst a slow grower it should reach a respectable indoor height of 2ft / 60cm within only a few years, after which you may (with good light) receive regular clusters of flowers and for a palm kept indoors that is pretty rare.
+Whilst a slow grower it should easily reach a respectable indoor height of 2ft / 60cm after only a few of years, and you may (with good light) receive regular clusters of flowers which for a palm kept indoors is pretty rare.

 It's typically sold as a cluster of smaller plants and thereby it creates an immediate compact, full and almost bushy appearance which is easy to mistake for a well grown single potted up plant.
-Casting your eyes down to where the multiple number of stems emerge out of the soil will give the game away though!
+Casting your eyes down to where the multiple stems emerge out of the soil will give the game away though!

-The perfect spot for your Parlour Palm therefore should be bright with a little sun in early morning or late afternoon.
+The perfect spot for your Parlour Palm therefore should be bright and ideally with a little sun in early morning or late afternoon.
 Have a read of our Light Guide if you want some further food for thought about placement.

 Underwatering a Parlour Palm is better than overwatering.
-Water well then wait until the surface of the soil has dried out, at which point water well again.
-Limit the amount of water given when light or temperature levels are low simply because in those conditions plant's don't use as much water.
+Water well then wait until the surface and inch or so below the soil surface has dried out, at which point water well again.
+They're forgiving plants and will let you off if you forget to water them on occasion.

 Limit the amount of water when light or temperature levels are low

-Warmth is needed for actual growth to occur (20°C - 27°C / 68°F - 80°F).
-A lower temperature is fine as the plant will still survive providing it doesn't dip much below 10°C / 50°F, just be aware that slow or no growth might be symptom of the temperature being too cold.
+Warmth is needed for actual growth to occur 20°C (68°F) - 27°C (80°F).
+A lower temperature is fine as the plant will still survive providing it doesn't dip much below 10°C (50°F), just be aware that slow or no growth might be symptom of the temperature being too cold.

-Palms do not like root disturbance and because they have weak root systems frequent repotting can be damaging over the long term.
+Palms in general don't like regular root disturbance and because they have weak root systems, frequent repotting can be damaging over the long term.
 Despite this warning, young plants will often still need to be repotted once a year until they reach a mature size because they will need space to grow.

-Even in a bright location, if the temperature is high and you water perfectly, growth is still rather slow.
+Even in a bright light location, if the temperature is warm and you water perfectly, growth is still rather slow.
 With that said, maturity is reached after only a few years because the ultimate height and spread tends to be on the dwarf size when comparing all the different palms species side by side.

 Lower fronds will naturally die and brown over time though and you should cut them off to maintain the overall attractive appearance.

 Large parts are browning and dying

 On the other hand if it is happening on mass you have a problem.
-Check over it carefully for any pests and assess how you have been treating it during the previous couple of weeks or months.
-Then going forward follow our Parlour Palm care instructions section.
+Check it over carefully for any pests and assess how you have been treating it during the previous couple of weeks or months.
+Then going forward, follow our Parlour Palm care instructions section.